botbits/lambda-bin/README.md

 #### variablesToSet

-Type: `Object`
+-   Type: `Object`

-Key-values pairs representing the environment variables to add/change, where the `key` is the environment variable name and the `value` its associated value.
+Key-values pairs representing the environment variables to add/change, where the *key* is the environment variable name and the *value* its associated value.

 #### shouldOverwrite

-Type: `boolean`
+-   Type: `boolean`

 If `true`, any existing value will be replaced.
 If `false` the value provided will be appended to any existing value using ':'.

 **Tip**: If it necessary to overwrite and append values, call `setEnv()` twice and change the value of `shouldOverwrite` accordingly.

+## AWS Lambda Limits

+Please keep these [AWS lambda limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in mind when deploying lambda functions.

 ## License